Hundreds Welcome Home Prairie Grove Officer

 The support has included hotel rooms for family members and meals every night, he said.

-“There’s so many things they’ve done, I couldn’t say them all.
-It’s been amazing.”
+"There's so many things they've done, I can't even say them all.
+It's been amazing."

-Brynnley McCulley, 8, holds a sign Wednesday, June 2, 2021, as a long line of law enforcement vehicles pass during a parade in downtown Prairie Grove to welcome home Tyler Franks, an officer with the Prairie Grove Police Department who was shot May 4 while responding to a domestic disturbance.
-(NWA Democrat-Gazette/Andy Shupe)
+As far as his future, Franks said he has a lot of healing and recovery ahead of him, "but the future I see is that I can do anything I want to do."

+Amber Franks has kept friends and family apprised of her husband's progress during the past couple of weeks, and her latest update on Facebook was posted the day before Tyler was released to come home from the rehabilitation center.

 Capt.
 Jeff O'Brien with Prairie Grove Police Department said he didn't have the words to describe the amount of support from law enforcement agencies that escorted Franks from the rehab center to Greenland and then into Prairie Grove and the number of people who came out for the parade to welcome Franks home.